Skandha: In the Mahayana tradition

-The Mahayana developed out of the traditional schools, introducing new texts and putting other emphases in the teachings, especially sunyata and the Bodhisattva-ideal.
+The Mahayana developed out of the traditional schools, introducing new texts and putting other emphases in the teachings, especially shunyata and the Bodhisattva-ideal.

 India

 The Prajnaparamita-teachings developed from the first century BCE onward.
-It emphasises the "emptiness" of everything that exists.
+They emphasise the "emptiness" of everything that exists.
 This means that there are no eternally existing "essences", since everything is dependently originated.
 The skandhas too are dependently originated, and lack any substantial existence.
 According to Red Pine, the Prajnaparamita texts are a historical reaction to some early Buddhist Abhidhammas.
-Specifically, it is a response to Sarvastivada teachings that "phenomena" or its constituents are real.
+Specifically, it is a response to Sarvastivada teachings that "phenomena" or their constituents are real.
 The prajnaparamita notion of "emptiness" is also consistent with the Theravada Abhidhamma.